-Where to go?
+Where to Go?

-One of the first things to do is to determine where you can go, which countries you can legally stay in and possibly find work.
-More and more, countries are looking for low-skilled workers and often have work permits available.
-For example, Europe put out a guide book for unskilled workers while Australia, New Zealand and Canada, in particular the province of Alberta, are actively recruiting workers for various industries and will provide work permits to match.
+The first step is to determine where you can go or, more specifically, which countries you can legally stay in and possibly find work.
+Many countries are looking for low-skilled workers and often have work permits available.
+For example, the European Union has put out a guide book for unskilled workers, while Australia, New Zealand, and Canada (Alberta in particular) have actively recruited workers for various industries and provided work permits to match.
 I've also seen notices for countries in Scandinavia as well as Singapore and South Africa.

-Also be aware that some work permits may be tied to a specific job, although this often applies only to visas that a company obtains for you.
+Keep in mind that some work permits may be tied to a specific job, although this often applies only to visas that a company obtains for you.
 Again, know the rules before you apply.

-How to find a job?
+How to Find a Job

-Once you know where, next look at what kind of jobs are available.
-Your permit will state if there are any restrictions on the type of job you can apply for (temporary or seasonal, for instance), or if you're restricted to a specific industry or area.
-Once you know the details, you can start checking the online job sites, like Monster or Indeed to see what's out there and available to you.
+Next, look at what kind of jobs are available in a given location.
+Your permit will note whether there are restrictions on the type of job you can apply for (temporary or seasonal, for instance) or whether you're restricted to a specific industry or area.
+Once you know the details, you can start checking the online job sites, like Monster or Indeed, to see what's out there and available to you.
 Again, be careful of accepting a job without researching the company.

-If you're looking for work after you land, you'll find the search a lot easier.
-Help wanted signs will be posted, local job ads placed and talking with locals is always the best way to find the work you want.
-Have a resume and references on hand and spend your search time out in public spaces where a brief encounter could provide a possible lead.
-Again, if your work permit is tied to a specific job or industry, then options are more limited.
-However, such limitations also means that your search will be more focused, which always helps when trying to secure a job.
+Look out for "Help wanted" signs, search local job ads, and talk with locals.
+Keep copies of your resume and references with you, and spend much of your search time out in public spaces where a brief encounter could provide a possible lead.
+Again, if your work permit is tied to a specific job or industry, your options may be more limited.
+However, such limitations also mean that your search will be more focused, which always helps when trying to secure a job.

 Be aware that the work you'll be doing may pay less than what you can make in your home country.
 So before you pack your bags, make sure you look at the local cost of living and weigh that against the average wage offered.
 Some industrialized countries have raised wages for foreign workers in order to attract them to their doors, while others may offer less than what locals would receive.

 Be prepared to just make ends meet.
 Saving money while working overseas is tough unless the employer provides accommodation and/or meals.
 Choose your job wisely.
 Restaurants or fast food chains may offer employees a discount on meals or even provide a daily lunch or dinner as part of your employment agreement.
 There are ways to save, but know before you go.